 Only Trumpet, French Horn and Trombone have dynamic cross faded versions.
 To make dynamic cross fade work, I need high and low velocity samples.
 I have only a single sample for each Tuba note so dynamic cross fade of the Tuba is not currently supported.

-All the DXF (Dynamic Cross Fade) instruments have “-DXF” in their file name and use the mod wheel (CC1) to control both the blending of the high and low velocity samples and expression (volume).
+All the DXF (Dynamic Cross Fade) instruments (in the Standard Orchestra Edition) have “-DXF” in their file name and use the mod wheel (CC1) to control both the blending of the high and low velocity samples and expression (volume).
+The Performance Orchestra edition also uses dynamic cross fade but does not need the -DXF label because all samples are controlled the same way.
 CC7 is also available for separate volume control but has no effect on the blending of high and low velocity samples.
 Although most of the volume control is achieved though the mod wheel, the key velocity still has a small effect.
 A very light touch and a hard strike will sound different but not as much as if a non DXF instrument were being used.
 This is useful for adding more variety to staccato notes (or any articulation) above and beyond the mod wheel setting.

 The dynamically cross faded versions of the “normal-mod-wheel” articulations, no longer use the mod wheel to control the attack time of the sample because the mod wheel is used for dynamic cross fade so the attack time is instead controlled by CC73 (attack time)